Jump to a Section in this Article:

 - Smoking or chewing tobacco-based products

-- Infections in the mouth – such as gum disease, which is caused by the buildup of plaque on the surface of the teeth, eventually produces toxins which irritate the gums
+- Infections in the mouth – such as gum disease, which is caused by the buildup of plaque on the surface of the teeth, eventually producing toxins that irritate the gums

 - Unhealthy digestive system due to stomach acid deficiency